Troubleshooting Tracking Issues on iOS Devices

 Tap Privacy → Location Services

-If you are still having trouble after ensuring that the location services are turned on, adjust the customized location settings for the Route4Me app.
+If you are still having trouble after ensuring that the location services are turned on, adjust the customized location settings for the Route4Me multi stop route planner app.

-Check it the Correct Route was Accessed on the Mobile Device
+Check if the Correct Route was Accessed on the Mobile Device

 This can be done by the Dispatcher / Route Planner / Team Manager by checking the Activity Feed.